oxc-project/javascript-parser-in-rust/docs/parser.md

 ---

-The parser we are going to construct is called a recursive descent parser, it is a manual process of going down the grammar and build up the AST.
+The parser we are going to construct is called a recursive descent parser, it is a manual process of going down the grammar and building up the AST.

 The parser starts simple.